ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 coverage, and most often we can display type errors directly in our editor *at the error site* instead of *at the broken test*.

-## Decomposing and Redistributing the Statement ~~Method~~ Function
+## Decomposing and Redistributing the Statement <s>Method</s> Function

-The authors' first goal is to pull out the section of `statement` which handles calculating the amount to charge for each rental.
+The authors’ first goal is to pull out the section of `statement` which handles calculating the amount to charge for each rental.
 The session proceeds in several stages.
-First, a preface is given regarding how to analyze the surrounding code to ensure we don't affect what remains when we extract a chunk of it.
+First, a preface is given regarding how to analyze the surrounding code to ensure we don’t affect what remains when we extract a chunk of it.
 This is followed by the actual extraction into a method in the `Customer` class, and then by renaming a now-local variable so that it makes more sense in its new context.
 Finally, the